PaulTran47/ECO384G/README.md

 =========================================================================

 This repository houses all problem sets and associated solutions for ECO384G: Business Cycle Analysis at UT Austin, in fall 2021.
 The solutions are written in Matlab by Paul Le Tran.

+Problem set 1 is from Professor Oli Coibion.
+Problem set 3 is from Professor Andres Drenik.

 <p align="right">
   (<a href="#ut-austin-business-cycle-analysis">back to top.</a>)